2015 Udhampur terrorist attack

 The attack occurred during a period of tension between Pakistan and India; mere days before talks hosted by the National Security Advisor, during which officials on both sides were set to discuss border-related issues between the two countries.
 Tensions quickly arose when it was discovered the attackers were of Pakistani origin, and claims that Pakistani officials were helping militants cross the Line of Control resurfaced.

-The Lashkar-e-Tayyaba mastermind behind the attack, Abdul Rehman, was killed on October 29th, 2015, in Kulgam, Kashmir, in a joint operation by the Jammu Police, Kashmir Police, and the Indian Army.
+The Lashkar-e-Tayyaba mastermind behind the attack, Abdul Rehman, was killed on October 29, 2015, in Kulgam, Kashmir, in a joint operation by the Jammu Police, Kashmir Police, and the Indian Army.
+One of the operative of the Lashkar-e-Tayyaba, Hanzla Adnan who Indian authorities claim to be behind the attack was killed by Unknown gunman in Karachi,Pakistan.

 Sabzar Bhat, a Hizbul Mujahideen militant and truck driver, was indicted for transporting the two attackers to the site of the attack on August 15.